 While our program is jointly supported by the Dietrich College of Humanities and Social Sciences and the Tepper School of Business, the admissions process requires students to apply through Dietrich College.

 We encourage you to contact the economics program staff with any questions you may have about our program.
 If you plan on visiting campus, you may schedule an appointment to meet with our program staff.

 Upon admission to Carnegie Mellon, some individuals will be invited to participate in college-level and cross-university honors programs.
-The two most common programs that economics students are invited into are the Quantitative Social Science Scholars Program or the Science and Humanities Scholars Program.
-These programs complement our curriculum well.
+The most common program that economics students are invited into is the Quantitative Social Science Scholars Program, which complements our curriculum well.